+1. Shakespeare.

-- 1. Chaucer, Shakespeare, Milton and the Seventeenth Century. - 2.
-Poetry, Literary Criticism, the Drama, the Novel. - Modern Literature, American Literature, Social Criticism, Problems of Literary Study.
+2. Poetry, Literary Criticism, the Drama, the Novel, or Milton and the Seventeenth Century.

+3. Modern Literature, American Literature, Social Criticism, or Problems of Literary Study.

-Candidates for honors with a major in English will write at least one paper from the first group of topics and at least one from the second.
-Shakespeare shall be chosen from the first group if not previously elected in course.
+Candidates for honors with a major in English will write one paper on the first topic and at least one paper from the second group of topics.
 Candidates for honors with a minor in English may write on any two or three of the above topics upon the recommendation of their major department.
 Major courses in the Department are arranged to parallel honors seminars in the topics, and honors students are urged to attend the series of lectures which are given in connection with most of these courses.

-Major: The work of the major in General Courses normally consists of at least four full courses, including Representative Writers in the first year, either Chaucer, Shakespeare, or Milton and the Seventeenth Century in the second year, and during the last two years Shakespeare, if not elected in the second year, and a course in one of the types.
-The comprehensive examination at the close of the senior year is based on this work, but also includes questions on the other courses offered by the department for those prepared in these fields.
+Major: The work of the major in General Courses normally consists of at least four full courses: Representative Writers, Chaucer, Shakespeare, and a course in one of the types.
+The comprehensive examination at the close of the Senior year is based on this work, but also includes questions on Milton and the Seventeenth Century, Modern Literature, American Literature, Literary Criticism, and Problems of Literary Study, for those prepared in these fields.